 Will the zombies attack the partygoers?
 Will Lionel ever see Paquita again?
 And what does dear old mother think about all this?

 In a movie that features a son literally cutting his way out of his mother’s stomach, you know mommy issues are rampant.
 Even after she’s gone, even after her ear falls off and her eyes ooze milky white, Lionel still plays the dutiful son.

-For Lionel, years of manipulation and abuse has worn him to less than a person.
+For Lionel, years of manipulation and abuse have worn him to be less than a person.
 By the end of the film, it’s clear there’s truly nothing like a mother’s love.

 9. THE OTHERS (2001)

 My nomination for mother of the year goes to Grace Stewart.
 Now you must be wondering two things.
 First, who the hell is Grace Stewart?
 Secondly, why does she deserve mother of the year?

 The answer to the first question is easy.
 Grace is the mother of Nicolas and Anne.
 She is also the wife of Charles.
 It was also the fictional name of Nicole Kidman’s character in the 2001 thriller The Others.